thestarmaker/d-clined/README.md

 # D-clined: Alternative DGraph Java client #
 ## Motivation ##
-The this is ~~sane~~ an alternative Java implementation of [DGraph client](https://github.com/dgraph-io/dgraph4j) aiming to provide cleaner and more fluid API as well as to get around lengthy pull request approval process.
+This is ~~sane~~ an alternative Java implementation of [DGraph client](https://github.com/dgraph-io/dgraph4j) aiming to provide cleaner and more fluid API as well as to get around lengthy pull request approval process.
 Neither this project or nor the author beard any affiliation with DGraph.

 I will roll it the way I like, take it or leave it! :stuck_out_tongue_winking_eye: